About service mesh

 kubectl rollout restart deployment httpbin -n httpbin

-3. Verify that the Istio sidecar container is removed.
+3. Verify that the Istio sidecar container is removed and the httpbin pod has three containers.

 kubectl get pods -n httpbin